Code-Institute-Submissions/PaintPeruser/readme.md

 It located the following:

-- Errors - Empty button found, but this is just the three bar dropdown for responsive behaviour
+- Errors - Empty button found, but this is just the three bar dropdown for responsive behaviour.

 - Contrast Errors - These have been located on the colour choice buttons, however they have been specifically chosen to reflect the colours of the background.